-Recom Recommendation Timing #76.
+Recom nmendation Recommendation Status Timing #76.
 Continue to implement the Older Adult Strategy to respond to the changing needs and anticipated increases in demand attributed to the growing population of older adults.
-2010 ILMP - updated Ongoing
+2010 ILMP - updated Ongoing #77.

-Recom nmendation Recommendation Status Timing #77.
 Continue to develop and provide flexible multi-use spaces for programs, events and rentals in new community centres.
 Provide (a minimum of 5,000 ft2) multi-purpose/age friendly and non-exclusive activity spaces in all new or expanded "major" community centres.
 2010 ILMP - updated Ongoing #78.
 Create a Youth Strategy , including dedicated space requirements in new and existing community centres, aimed at facilitating youth engagement and partnerships with youth service providers.
 New 2022

-8. ARTS & CULTURE SERVICES & FACILITIES
+8. ARTS & CULTURE SERVICES AND FACILITIES

-The cultural arts animate communities, build dynamic business environments and bring the community together in common interests, passions and talents.
+Arts and culture animate communities, build dynamic business environments and bring the community together in common interests, passions and talents.
 Cultural arts contribute to the quality of life for residents, as well as Markham's tourism economy.